Optography: Optography in fiction

 In the 1975 Doctor Who serial "The Ark in Space", the Fourth Doctor applies the theory with some of the ocular tissue of the alien Wirrn to project not just still images, but moving, video footage of the last moments of life of the Wirrn Queen thousands of years in the past.
 The Doctor likens it to an old Gypsy belief of the "eye retaining the last image after death", something not "too far from the truth".
 Thirty-eight years later, the 2013 Doctor Who episode "The Crimson Horror", set in Victorian England, portrays the character of Madame Vastra dismissing the validity of optography, until shown an image of the Eleventh Doctor in a dead man's eye.
 The image is explained as having registered after the victim was submerged in a chemical substance which caused his eyes to retain a latent image.

 In the 1986 Manga Saint Seiya, there's an episode in which Ikki receives a warning from Black Cygnus' eye.

-In the 1994 RoboCop: The Series, the first episode "The Future of Law Enforcement" Robocop takes an blurred image from corpse's retina and then enhances it using a computer.
+In the 1994 RoboCop: The Series, the first episode "The Future of Law Enforcement" Robocop takes a blurred image from a corpse's retina and then enhances it using a computer.

 In Caleb Carr's 1994 book The Alienist optography is attempted, unsuccessfully, to identify a serial killer.

 The 1999 film Wild Wild West features a scene where Artemis Gordon obtains a clue by projecting the optograms of a dead scientist on to a wall (much to the disgust of his colleague James West).

-In 2007, the visual artist Derek Ogbourne created his 'Museum of Optography', after trauma of being thumped in eye a few years earlier.
+In 2007, the visual artist Derek Ogbourne created his 'Museum of Optography', after the trauma of being thumped in the eye a few years earlier.

 A series of art exhibitions that had at their central core the idea of ‘The Last Image’ bleached on to the retina at the moment of death.
 His museum consisted of 300 works, four catalogues and his Encyclopedia of Optography that imperceptibly blended historical fact with fiction.